 The grants are available for:

 Works such as bed and bank stabilisation, exotic vegetation control and in-stream habitat enhancement may also be undertaken by the Goulburn Broken CMA where deemed appropriate for river health outcomes.
 All on-ground works are recorded with the Landholder in "Riparian Management Agreement".

 Likely benefits of the works are:

 - Improved habitat for native plants and animals;

 - Decreased sediment loads and turbidity; and

 - Improved aesthetics and stock shelter.

-This year the CMA's River and Wetland Health & Implemenation Program has a number of projects targeting improvement in the health of our region's priority waterways and wetlands.
+The River and Wetland Health & Implemenation Program has a number of projects targeting improvement in the health of our region's priority waterways and wetlands.
+Read more here.